Apphia Yu

-Apphia Yu, also known as Ayu Sakata, is an American voice actress.
+Apphia Yu (born October 9), also known as Ayu Sakata, is an American voice actress and voice director.
 She has worked on games such as Loren The Amazon Princess and Tales of Aravorn: Seasons of the Wolf, and on anime like Assassination Classroom.
 She is the founder of sakevisual, a company based in Dallas, Texas that makes original visual novel games.
 She is married to voice actor Micah Solusod.